robotraconteur/robotraconteur/docs/python/source/tutorial/Discovery.rst

 .. code:: python

-  res=RRN.FindServiceByType("experimental.create.Create",["rr+local","rr+tcp","rrs+tcp"])
+  res=RRN.FindServiceByType("experimental.create3.Create",["rr+local","rr+tcp","rrs+tcp"])

-where “experimental.create2.Create" is replaced with the fully qualified type being searched for and the second parameter is a list of the transport types to search. ``res`` is a list of ``ServiceInfo2`` structures that contains the ``NodeID``, ``NodeName``, ``Name``, ``RootObjectType``, ``RootObjectImplements``, ``ConnectionURL`` (list), and the ``Attributes``.
+where “experimental.create3.Create" is replaced with the fully qualified type being searched for and the second parameter is a list of the transport types to search. ``res`` is a list of ``ServiceInfo2`` structures that contains the ``NodeID``, ``NodeName``, ``Name``, ``RootObjectType``, ``RootObjectImplements``, ``ConnectionURL`` (list), and the ``Attributes``.
 The attributes entry is type ``varvalue{string}`` but should only contain type ``string`` and numeric